aletyx-labs/accelerators/README.md

 </profile>
 ```

+## Deployment Options with this Accelerator

 ### Using GitHub Actions

 This repository includes a pre-configured GitHub Actions workflow to deploy to Kubernetes.
+The pipeline is found under `src/main/pipeline/.github`.
+This was done to remove the requirement of having to have the token have `workflow` permissions to create a project and if desired can use a provided *template* for GitHub Actions to be used to deploy.
 To use this workflow, you'll need to set up the following secrets in your GitHub repository:

 1. Go to your repository settings
 2. Navigate to Secrets and Variables > Actions